The Barking Dog Alarm Enhanced Setup Instructions

 How To Setup The Main Unit:

 The Main Unit should be placed 2.5 to 5 feet from the floor with the battery side facing the object you want to see through.
-The speakerside faces inside the room where the sound will fill the area for a realistic sound from the outside.
+The speaker side faces inside the room where the sound will fill the area and bounce off of the walls for a realistic sound from the outside.
 Fig A; B; C; and D show the right and wrong way to place the alarm around a door if it is made of metal.
 Notice that the alarm Main Unit is angled toward the outside of the door to improve the angle of detection.

 The Main Unit can also be mounted on the wall 2.5 to about 6 feet from the floor and away from heat sources.
 Figures E and F show a wall mount with the broken lines showing a typical area of detection.

 All of the Barking Dog Alarm Main Units mentioned in these instructions are identical with the exception of the brand name and model.
-They are designed to see through wood; glass; brick; plastic; and other barriers.
-During setup, keep in mind that the Main Unit will NOT see through metal and there may be reduced or no penetration through ultra-thick barriers; objects that contain rebar; metal window coatings; chicken wire and any other metal that is hidden in the wall.
+They are designed to detect through wood; glass; brick; plastic; and other barriers.
+During setup, keep in mind that the Main Unit will NOT detect through metal and there may be reduced or no penetration through ultra-thick barriers; objects that contain rebar; metal window coatings; chicken wire, and any other metal that is hidden in the wall.
 If you have an issue, adding an outdoor adjustable motion sensor should get around the problem.

-The Radar Wave/Microwave sensor is very sensitive and just like a real dog, when armed, it will activate at anything that it sees moving, including plant leaves; heavy rain; large insects; and curtains.
-The sensor will see movement from all sides, however only the Battery Side is designed to see through objects.
+The Radar Wave/Microwave sensor is very sensitive and just like a real dog, when armed, it will activate at anything that it sees moving, including plant leaves; heavy rain; large insects; computer fans, and curtains.
+The sensor will see movement from all sides, however, only the Battery Side is designed to detect through objects.
 The other sides have a reduced range and may activate the unit when you get close to it.

 When set to bark, the Main Unit will give warning barks if it sees motion.
 If the motion continues the barking will get more vicious until the main unit no longer sees movement.
 The main unit will work best if it can continuously see a person as they walk toward it.
 The main unit can also be set to chime or siren.